3PL vs 4PL: Complete Guide to Choosing the Right Logistics Partner for Your Business

 • Faster delivery times with distributed fulfillment centers

-• Scalability during peak seasons without hiring temporary staff
+• Scalability through peak seasons without hiring temporary staff

 • Professional handling of special requirements (fragile items, refrigeration, etc.)